 The following are the Trustees and officers of the Trust, together with a brief description of their principal occupations during the last five years (principal occupations for certain Trustees may include periods over five years).
-The Portfolio's Statement of Additional Information includes additional information about the Trustees and officers and is available, without charge, by calling 1-877-335-2687.

 Each Trustee has served in that capacity since he or she was originally elected or appointed.
 The Trustees do not serve a specified term of office.
 Each Trustee will hold office until the termination of the Trust or his or her earlier death, resignation, retirement, incapacity, or removal.
 Under the Portfolio's Governance Procedures and Guidelines, the policy is for Trustees to retire no later than the end of the calendar year in which the Trustee turns 75.
 The Trustees review the Portfolio's Governance Procedures and Guidelines from time to time and may make changes they deem appropriate.
 The Portfolio's Nominating and Governance Committee will consider nominees for the position of Trustee recommended by shareholders.
 Shareholders may submit the name of a candidate for consideration by the Committee by submitting their recommendations to the Trust's Secretary.
 Each Trustee is currently a Trustee of one other registered investment company advised by Janus Capital: Janus Investment Fund.
-Collectively, these two registered investment companies consist of 56 series or funds referred to herein as the Fund Complex.
+Collectively, these two registered investment companies consist of 58 series or funds referred to herein as the Fund Complex.